Jopp-gh/Obsidian-Dune84/README.md

 My theme is called after [**Frank Herbert**](https://en.wikipedia.org/wiki/Frank_Herbert)'s eponymous novel cycle.
 His novels were incredibly successful and influenced **Science-fiction** and everything related afterwards, so nobody dared to portray his universe on big screen until [**Dune** from 1984](https://www.imdb.com/title/tt0087182/?ref_=nm_ov_bio_lk), directed by [**David Lynch**](https://www.imdb.com/name/nm0000186/bio?ref_=nm_ov_bio_sm).
 **Dune from 1984** was a relatively tight-budget movie but nevertheless, a very artistic, spectacular and cinematic transposition of Frank's novels, very well narrated and worth to see as a whole.
 I continue to watch **David Lynch**'s Dune from time to time and this movie is still able to catch my interest, even after so long time.
-Recenty, we saw more movies/tv series related to Dune, where i appreciated *background scenery* and *costume design*, but this aspects alone don't make a movie, so unfortunately, i won't cite them as successors here.
+Recenty, we saw more movies/tv series related to Dune, where I appreciated *background scenery* and *costume design*, but this aspects alone don't make a movie, so unfortunately, I won't cite them as successors here.

 ### Goal
 My **goal** with this theme was to improve Obsidian by removing some distractions / annoyances, adding missing features, improving, expanding on available features.
 Last but not least, I needed a change of colors, less extreme black - white values and everything printer friendly, no matter what theme (light / dark) I decided to use.
 Both core functions - printing and presentation (Export as PDF / Slide) got a refreshed look and were adapted to work on smaller interfaces too (phone).
-I tried my best to adapt Dune for tablets, i did this in emulation - since i do not own a tablet myself.
-So any support for tablet devices is totally dependant on **your feedback**
+I tried my best to make Dune also accessible for tablets users - since I don't own myself a tablet, any support for these devices is totally dependant on **your feedback**

 ### Motivation
 I am very pleased with the features added to **Dune** and hope this overhaul will benefit your workflow, reduce friction and improve your overall note-making in Obsidian.

-Also, i hope to pay my lunch for sharing good content with you :)
+Also, I hope to pay my lunch for sharing good content with you :)
 Please support me and see the [**Buy me a coffee**](https://github.com/Jopp-gh/Obsidian-Dune84/blob/main/README.md#contribute) at bottom page, if you want Dune to grow.
 I would enjoy, if people could share some little appreciation for the work I have done.
 Thanks for you attention.

 Finally, I released this theme in the hope to make new friends.
-Private massage me  (`Jopp`) on [Forum.obsidian.md](https://forum.obsidian.md/t/theme-dune/60433) and let's talk about Obsidian and our knowledge fields.
+Private massage me  (`Jopp`) on [Forum.obsidian.md](https://forum.obsidian.md/t/theme-dune/60433) to talk about Obsidian and our knowledge fields.
+If you need support related to pkm, or creative activities as well as programming or architecture, then let's have a talk.
 Only serious messages will be accepted, for feature/bug reports please open a ticket on top page, under `Issues`.
 I'm interested in following unsorted topics:

 ```
 - #architecture,